-President Houshmand, with approval of the Rowan University Board of Trustees, has created a $50M fund to expand research opportunities and collaborations with various health care entities in Camden.
-The funds will allow for continued cooperation with Cooper University Health Care to develop a program of medical research at CMSRU in collaboration with the Colleges and Schools of Rowan and in partnership with Cooper University Health Care/MD Anderson Cancer Center at Cooper, Coriell Institute, and other life sciences partners.
+President Houshmand, with approval of the Rowan University Board of Trustees, has created a $50M fund to expand research opportunities and collaborations with various healthcare entities in Camden.
+The funds will allow the University to expand medical research at CMSRU in collaboration with the Colleges and Schools of Rowan and in partnership with Cooper University Health Care/MD Anderson Cancer Center at Cooper, Coriell Institute, and other life sciences partners.

-In order to implement this goal, President Houshmand convened a committee of key university officials that included the Provost, Senior Vice President for Health Science, Vice President for Research, the Deans of the Colleges of Engineering, Science and Mathematics, Earth and the Environment, Cooper Medical School of Rowan University and the School of Osteopathic Medicine, to identify areas in which these funds would be expended to meet the goals of the University.
+In order to implement this goal, President Houshmand convened a committee of key university officials that included the Provost, Senior Vice President for Health Science, Vice President for Research, and Deans of the Colleges of Engineering, Science and Mathematics, Earth and the Environment, Cooper Medical School of Rowan University, and the School of Osteopathic Medicine to identify areas in which these funds would be invested to meet the goals of the University.

 This committee identified the following categories for research investment.
 It must be recognized that certain technical areas of study (e.g., data analytics and informatics, immunology, genomics, tissue engineering, biomaterials, and cell and molecular biology) traverse all fields of the health sciences and may be considered as integral to programmatic needs even if not specifically identified in a particular category below.

-Biomedical Engineering & Science: Researchers from Rowan’s College of Engineering and the College of Science and Mathematics will benefit greatly from working with the physicians at Cooper University Hospital since physicians can best identify problems in treating patients that can be solved by our engineers and material scientists.
-Specific areas where these interactions may lead to practical solutions include medical devices, biomaterials, tissue engineering and regenerative medicine, microvascular engineering, pharmaceutical engineering, biomechanics, diagnostics and disease detection (e.g., sepsis and other infectious diseases).
+Biomedical Engineering & Science: Researchers from Rowan’s College of Engineering and the College of Science and Mathematics will benefit greatly from working with the basic science faculty researchers at Cooper Medical School at Rowan University and CMSRU clinical faculty physicians at Cooper University Hospital since physicians can best identify problems in treating patients that can be solved by our scientists, engineers, and material scientists.
+Specific areas where these interactions may lead to practical solutions include medical devices, biomaterials, tissue engineering and regenerative medicine, microvascular engineering, pharmaceutical engineering, biomechanics, diagnostics, and disease detection (e.g., sepsis and other infectious diseases).
 These capabilities are applicable to cancer, neuromedicine, cardiology, and orthopedics as well as other emerging areas of medicine.

-Neuromedicine: Investment in neuromedicine will leverage clinical strengths in neurology, geriatrics, and behavioral medicine (e.g., psychiatry and clinical psychology) with complimentary programs in basic and translational research in the neurosciences to benefit patients with a broad range of behavioral disabilities (e.g., opiod addiction), neuropsychiatric and neurodegenerative disorders (e.g., Alzheimer’s disease), trauma (e.g., traumatic brain injury and concussion), inflammation and pain.
-In addition, investigators from the fields of neuroscience, medicine, psychology, psychiatry, human factors engineering, molecular and cellular biology, education and biomedical engineering will address issues involved in improving cognitive function in healthy individuals and/or restoring cognitive capabilities (or preventing cognitive dysfunction) in those individuals disabled by disease or trauma.
+Neuromedicine: Investment in neuromedicine will leverage clinical strengths in neurology, neurosurgery, geriatrics, and behavioral medicine (e.g., psychiatry and clinical psychology) with complementary programs in basic and translational research in the neurosciences to benefit patients with a broad range of behavioral disabilities (e.g., opioid addiction), neuropsychiatric and neurodegenerative disorders (e.g., Alzheimer’s disease), trauma (e.g., traumatic brain injury and concussion), inflammation, and pain.
+In addition, investigators from the fields of neuroscience, medicine, psychology, psychiatry, human factors engineering, molecular and cellular biology, education, and biomedical engineering will address issues involved in improving cognitive function in healthy individuals and/or restoring cognitive capabilities (or preventing cognitive dysfunction) in those individuals disabled by disease or trauma.

 1. Proposals for support are now being solicited from faculty through an open Request for Proposals (RFP).

-2. Proposals received will be evaluated by the Research Funding Committee, a committee that includes the following:
+2. Proposals received will be evaluated by external subject matter experts through a peer review process and a Research Funding Committee, a committee that includes the following:

 - Vice President for Research